Higher-Order Generalized Finite Differences for Variable Coefficient Diffusion Operators: Numerical results

-\paragraph{Test case 4} In this example, we use the analytic solution from test case 1 as $\bar{u}$.
-The results shown in \cref{fig:results_test_case4} clearly show the expected convergence behavior, almost identical to the results in \cref{fig:conv_poisson_smooth}.
-FVM and DDO2 are second-order accurate, with FVM yielding lower errors, and DDO4 is fourth-order accurate.
-Because we applied first-order averaging to FVM and DDO, we show that the dominant error in time-dependent functions is due to the spatial discretization and not the temporal discretization or reconstruction function.
+In this example, we use the analytic solution from test case 1 as $\bar{u}$.
+In the results in \cref{fig:heat_smooth} we have omitted the gradient-based reconstructions since the results are generally very similar to the results of test case 2.
+We observe that MLS(2, 2) and MLS(2, 4) are second-order accurate while MLS(4, 4) is fourth-order accurate.
+Both reconstructions of the derived diffusion operators conserve the order of the underlying discrete Laplace operator.

-\paragraph{Test case 5} Similarly to test case 4, we use the analytic solution for the elliptic interface problem from test case 3 as $\bar{u}$.
-The results in \cref{fig:results_test_case5} show that for this test case, we cannot reproduce the behavior as seen in \cref{fig:conv_poisson_discontinuous}.
-All methods converge with FVM yielding the lowest errors for the first three refinement levels.
-After that, the errors are almost constant.
-One reason could be that the time step sizes obtained from the CFL condition \eqref{eq:CFL_condition} are too large.
-Nevertheless, we observe first-order convergence on average for this selection of point clouds.
-Additionally, DDO2 and DDO4 are both on par with the mesh-based FVM.